 Divorce Mediation / The Benefits And How It Works

 Many people contemplating divorce don’t want the stress and cost associated with litigation.
 Divorce litigation can be costly, particularly if there are serious issues in controversy, such as child custody or the income of one or both parties.
-Divorce mediation can be a great option because it makes an adversarial process constructive.
+Engaging a divorce mediator can be a great option because it makes an adversarial process constructive.
 Instead of building cases against each other, the mediator’s role is to get the parties to start working towards solutions.
-This constructive approach to divorce resolution has several key benefits, the most notable of which are as follows:

 Cost of Mediation.
 While low cost divorces are possible, the risk of costs getting out of control is real.
 Most divorce and family law lawyers ordinarily charge an hourly rate for their services.
 In every case there is a bottom threshold for costs because it generally takes the same amount of time for the lawyer and staff to draft the complaint, arrange for service, work with the client to complete financial disclosure, and go to court.
 But, whenever there are additional court appearances necessary to further the case, costs can increase significantly.
 Unfortunately, our Massachusetts Probate and Family Court system tends to keep lawyers waiting for hours for their cases to be heard.
 That’s particularly the case when the issues are complex and contested.
 To make things worse, parties sometimes escalate the litigation in an effort to increase the attorney costs of the other party.
 In a mediation, the parties ordinarily split the mediator’s fee and both have an interest in resolving the case efficiently.

 Fairness of Mediation.
 One great part of mediation is that there is a third party, the mediator, who is working to find resolution to the case, without advocating either party’s position.
 Parties are free to attend mediation with or without lawyers, but ultimately, the mediator’s role is an unbiased one, identifying solutions beneficial to both spouses.